EliezerSunny/Calendar-Event-Django-Ajax/README.md

-# Full Calender Event using Django, Ajax and MYSQL
+# Full Calendar Event using Django, Ajax and MYSQL

 ## CRUD using Mysql Database